 Even though most people know that they should be making their health a priority, not everyone does.
-Between work, family, friends, kids and busy schedules, too often, focusing on our personal health falls to the bottom of the list.
+Between work, family, friends, kids, and busy schedules, too often, focusing on our personal health falls to the bottom of the list.
 People know they should eat vegetables, they should exercise, and they should drink more water, but that doesn’t mean that they always do it.
 In fact, I am often asked myself how I do it; How do I find time for the gym?
 How do I find time to eat well?
 And how do I find time to cook?
 But despite the daily grind, family obligations, and the never-ending to-do list it is possible to make your health a priority without it feeling like a chore.
 So, I’ve put together some of my best tips on how to make your health a priority.

 Make Your Health a Priority

-When I talk to people who are looking to improve their diet or their lifestyle, I am often confronted with a list excuses or reasons why not.
-Although different people often have different reasons, they all boil down to three common themes; time, money, knowledge.
+When I talk to people who are looking to improve their diet or their lifestyle, I am often confronted with a list of excuses or reasons why not.
+Although different people often have different reasons, they all boil down to three common themes; time, money, and knowledge.
 I often hear things like:

 “I don’t have time to cook.”